Setting up a Brooder for Baby Chicks

 If you choose to use a heat lamp, you will have to adjust the lamp weekly as baby chicks don’t need as much warmth in successive weeks.
 So if you go the heat lamp route, you also need to purchase a thermometer so you can monitor the brooder temperature.

-Keep in mind, the heat lamp will have to remain on 24 hours a day, 7 days a week.
+Keep in mind that the heat lamp will have to remain on 24 hours a day, 7 days a week.
 This means you will have to leave it on while at work and all during the night.
-Heat lamps are extremely dangerous causing many fires each year.
-The heat lamp will also add a significant amount to your electric bill.

 Full disclosure – I used a heat lamp the first two years I raised chicks.
-However knowing how much of a fire risk they are, I would not use one again.
+However knowing how much of a fire hazard they are, I would not use one again.
 I would hate to lose my house because I didn’t spend the extra $75 or so for an Eco-glow.

 Food & Water